ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 #### Applying the Colors

-The first requirement from our design team is that the pages should have a gradient background, going from from white to `--ion-color-secondary` for the light theme, or `--ion-background-color` to `--ion-color-secondary` for dark theme.
+The first requirement from our design team is that the pages should have a gradient background, going from from white to the secondary color for the light theme, or from the background color to the secondary color for the dark theme.
 We will do this via a class.
 Add the following to the `src/theme/styles.css` file.

 ```css
 .main-content {